 St. Vincent Mercy in Elwood, IN is a critical access hospital with telemetry monitored patient beds and pediatric beds.
+Our swing bed program has designated skilled nursing beds.
 The emergency services staff at St. Vincent Mercy is committed to family-focused medicine providing ER services 24 hours a day, seven days a week.
 The Surgery Center provides the latest technology and the technical skill of board-certified surgeons doing general surgery and laparoscopic procedures, including sinus surgery with platelet gel.

 The Pre-Surgery Center coordinates all of the necessary testing and a peri-operative nurse educator will talk with you and get answers to your questions.
 In conjunction with St. Vincent Anderson Regional, St. Vincent Mercy Hospital is an IOPO recognized organ transplant procurement site.
 A variety of medical specialists are onsite at St. Vincent Mercy on a daily basis.
 Medical imaging and diagnostic testing supports inpatient and outpatient care.